TapyrLabs/tl_elliptec/README.md

     assigned = setup_devices(bus, count=2)   # e.g. ["1", "2"]
 ```

-...or do it by hand, one device connected alone at a time:
+...or do it by hand, one device connected at a time:

 ```python
 from tl_elliptec import ElliptecBus, ELL14